Relationship Selling: Definition, Best Practices, Examples

 What Is Relationship Selling?what is relationship selling?

-This sales technique is all about building trust with prospects.
+As a sales technique, relationship selling is all about building trust with prospects.
 Sales reps who succeed in this approach know how to present themselves as highly and authentically credible and focus on adding value to every sales interaction.

 Relationship selling can work well for many B2B industries but is particularly effective for those with long sales cycles, high-value deals, repeat business providers (e.g., insurance), and others with complex or custom solution requirements.